 Silas Bentley, see Daniel Green

 The business was founded in the 1760s by a German immigrant, Lewis Berger (1741-1814), born Louis Steigenberger, who employed his brother, John, as foreman.
+As a watercolour maker, he took out insurance from his premises near the waterworks, Upper Shadwell, in 1773 (Sun Fire Office policy registers, 218/320302).
 Berger’s partnership with Philip Thomas Hoggins, trading as Berger & Hoggins, colour manufacturers of Homerton, was dissolved in 1781 (London Gazette 2 October 1781).